 - Jerkass: Taffyta leads the other racers in treating Vanellope like dirt, including destroying her race car.

-- Light Is Not Good: Played straight at first, and then subverted when it turns out Taffyta is originally good; she just had her memories messed with like everyone else in Sugar Rush.
+- Light Is Not Good: Played straight at first with her bright color scheme and bitchy behavior and then subverted when it turns out Taffyta is originally good; she just had her memories messed with like everyone else in Sugar Rush.

-- Meaningful Name: In a sense.
+- In a sense.
 Fudge is sweet, but when mixed with mutton it isn't anymore.
 Neither is she.

 - "Taffyta" is actually a portmenteau of "Tabitha" and "Taffy".
 It may also invoke "taffeta", a kind of silk fabric used in dressmaking.